rubinsteina13/C_PID_CONTROLLERS_LIB/README.md

 		// 3rd step: Next code must be executed every time with sPI.fDtSec period if a
-		// new calculation of PI-controller's output is needed sPI.fIn = MyIn;           // set the new value of PI-controller's input sPI.m_calc(&sPI);         // call the PI-controller's output calculation function MyOutValue = sPI.fOut;    // update MyOutValue variable
+		// new calculation of PI-controller's output is needed sPI.fIn = MyInValue;      // set the new value of PI-controller's input sPI.m_calc(&sPI);         // call the PI-controller's output calculation function MyOutValue = sPI.fOut;    // update MyOutValue variable